maestrooo/metaobject-repository/README.md

 | `capabilities` | `MetaobjectCapabilities`  | ❌ No     | Default capabilities                                        |
 | `repository`   | `class`                   | ❌ No     | Custom repository class                                     |

-*Additional decorators to be documented soon.*
+### @Embeddable

+@TODO

+### @Field

+@TODO

+### @Reference

+@TODO

 ## Working with the Object Manager

+> As of today, Remix (most Shopify apps are created with it) does not have middleware concept.
+As a consequence, the object manager must be initialized on each loader with the GraphQL client.
+In the future, when Remix will support middlewares, it will be possible to initialize it once, so that you don't have to do it on nested loaders.
+To ease this future migration, passing the client is done with a separated `withClient` method.

 ### Managed Objects

-Managed objects provide both your data and Shopify metadata.
+Managed objects provide both your data and Shopify metadata (supported metadata are documented in the example).
 An object is managed when you retrieve it from a `find*` method.

 ```typescript
 import { objectManager } from 'metaobject-orm/persistence';